-During resurfacing works, there is potential for temporary adverse impacts on the water environment.
-Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the potential to have a direct or indirect effect on WB1 - WB4 and surrounding waterbodies.
+During filter drain refurbishment works, there is potential for temporary adverse impacts on the water environment.
+Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the potential to have a direct or indirect effect on surrounding waterbodies.

-However, no 'in-water' works are required, therefore there will be no change in the hydrological regime or water quality within WB1 - WB4.
-All land outwith the motorway boundary is also considered out-of-bounds to all construction staff during the works and there is no requirement for land take, site clearance or resources from within a waterbody.
-There is also no requirement for the abstraction or transfers of water from, or discharges to a waterbody.
-The potential for a direct pollution incident within a waterbody is also unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs or PPGs, etc.), water quality is protected.
+However, no 'in-water' works are required, therefore there will be no change in the hydrological regime or water quality within the River South Esk or WB1.
+In addition, works will not be undertaken directly above the River South Esk, as filter drains are only located north and south of the bridge.
+All land outwith the trunk road boundary is also considered out-of-bounds to all construction staff during the works and there is no requirement for land take, site clearance or resources from within a waterbody.
+There is also no requirement for the abstraction or transfers from, or discharges to a waterbody.
+The potential for a direct pollution incident within a waterbody is also unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs or PPGs, utilisation of drain covers or similar, etc.), water quality is protected.

-Considering the nature, duration, size and scale of the scheme, and with implementation of the mitigation detailed below, the proposed works impacts on the road drainage and water environment are assessed as temporary negligible adverse in magnitude.
+Considering the nature of the scheme, and with implementation of the mitigation detailed below, the proposed works impacts on the road drainage and water environment are assessed as temporary negligible adverse in magnitude.

-Upon completion of the works, no residual impacts are anticipated in relation to the road drainage and water environment.
+Upon completion of the works, it is expected that improvements will be made to the road drainage and water environment due to the alleviation of flooding.